NetBird VPN

 netbird-dashboardall other netbird.madhan.app pathsnetbird-dashboard:80HTTP

+The /oauth2 prefix in netbird-backend routes embedded Dex's OIDC endpoints (discovery, token, keys, callback) to netbird-server.
 STUN (UDP/3478) bypasses Traefik entirely — port-forwarded directly to the host.

 NetBird Dashboard Environment